adnanezaki/adnanezaki/README.md

 <h2 align="left">Hi 👋!
 My name is Adnane ZAKI and I'm a Software Engineer 🧑‍💻, from Earth 🌍</h2>

 <p align="left">
   Full Stack Engineer specializing in Spring Boot and Angular development.
 Passionate about building scalable SaaS solutions and enterprise applications.
-Currently working on international projects involving expense management systems and contract generation platforms.
+Currently working on international projects, including a SaaS platform for reservations with diverse services.
 </p>

 ### 🎯 Current Focus